microcks/microcks.io/content/documentation/installing/operator.md

 ## Overview

 Operators are next-gen installer, maintainer and life-cycle manager for Kubernetes native applications.
-Operators are Kubernetes native piece of software (aka Kube controller) that manage specific `Custom Resources` defining their domain of expertise.
+Operators are a Kubernetes native piece of software (aka Kube controller) that manages specific `Custom Resources` defining their domain of expertise.
 Microcks provide an Operator that was developed using the [Operator Framework SDK](https://github.com/operator-framework/operator-sdk) and that is distributed through [OperatorHub.io](https://operatorhub.io/operator/microcks).

-At time of writing, Microcks only define one customer resource that is called the `MicrocksInstall`: a description of the instance configuration you want to deploy.
+At the time of writing, Microcks only defines one customer resource that is called the `MicrocksInstall`: a description of the instance configuration you want to deploy.
 The properties of this custom resource are briefly described below.

 Depending on your needs and usage of Operators, they can be easily deployed and managed using the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager), an add-on that you may install into your Kubernetes cluster to track subscription and upgrades of operators.
 We describe both installation methods below: with or without Operator Lifecycle Manager (OLM).